Dipesh-Chaudhary/Exploring-Integration-of-AI-in-Initial-Distress-Support-Dialog-Model/README.md

  - Baseline: Fine-tuned LLaMA 3 on CounselChat.
  - Advanced: Emotion and intent-aware instruct fine-tuning.
  - Final: Transition to LLaMA 3.1 Instruct with improved instructions.
+ -
 4 **Evaluation(TO BE DONE YET):**
  - Empathy and response diversity metrics.
- - Safety compliance for crisis situations. for, detailed steps , refer to the methodology documentation
+ - Safety compliance for crisis situations.

+for, detailed steps , refer to the Final report documentation [Link]()

 ## Future Work